romland/xorzee/README.md

 [1] The original one, released in 2015.
 If it can run on that, it will run on any other Pi with ease.
 [2] My use-case is WiFi over a home network
-[3] Due to overzealous organizations I avoid mentioning the format by name

-This Github repository was set to private prior to 31-jul-2023.
+This Github repository was set to public on 15-jan-2024.

 ## Development notes